 This is one of the most commonly reported foot injuries in the United States, afflicting more than 2 million individuals each year.
 Plantar fasciitis occurs when the fascia, the band of tissue that extends through the arch of the foot, becomes inflamed, resulting in very sharp pain in the heel.
 This condition most commonly manifests painful symptoms as soon as the individual wakes up and takes their first steps out of bed or when they start walking again after an extended period of bed rest.
 While plantar fasciitis is often treatable with rest, ice, and stretching, more severe conditions may require treatments such as anti-inflammatory medications, heel pads, and even surgery in extreme cases.

 If another party caused a foot injury, or if you sustained any foot injury while working, you may have legal options available to you.
 For example, if another party is responsible for causing your foot or ankle injury, you may have grounds for a personal injury claim.
 These injuries are painful, and the victim is likely to experience a range of uncomfortable symptoms until they reach the maximum possible level of medical improvement after recovery.
 When a workplace injury involving the foot or ankle occurs, the victim may be unable to work for an extended time.

 If you believe that your recent foot or ankle injury resulted from working, or if another party directly caused your foot or ankle injury due to negligence or intentional misconduct, you likely have grounds for legal action.
-Attorney M. Reid Acree, Jr., can provide the support and guidance you need to recover from your injury as quickly and thoroughly as possible.
+Foot and Ankle Injury Attorney M. Reid Acree, Jr., can provide the support and guidance you need to recover from your injury as quickly and thoroughly as possible.
 If you need to discuss your legal options after suffering a foot or ankle injury, contact us today and schedule a consultation to learn more about how our firm can assist you.